alelicciardi99/NPE_parameterestimation_glioblastoma/README.md

   This folder contains the first attempts and tests of the pipeline on the Comsol-based simulations of glioma growth with non-homogeneous diffusion and growth, thus the three parameters model.

-  ### NPE_glioma_model

-  This folder contains the definitive pipeline, the Comsol simulated dataset and all the results are summerized on printed tables, either for the two parameters model, either for the three parameters one.